HCL-TECH-SOFTWARE/Domino-rest-api/docs/topicguides/introducingrestapi.md

 Domino REST API is designed to re-establish Domino as a world class, modern, standards-compliant, cloud native and enterprise-level collaboration platform.
 It adds contemporary [REST APIs](https://www.redhat.com/en/topics/api/what-is-a-rest-api) to Notes and Domino, enabling a modern programming experience with the tools of your choice.

-Classic Domino applications are document-oriented and often based on an approval model: documents flow through a business lifecyle and are approved at each stage.
+Classic Domino applications are document-oriented and often based on an approval model: documents flow through a business lifecycle and are approved at each stage.
 Domino developers develop a separate user interface for each approval state that is used by the people who perform the actions for that state.

 <!-- prettier-ignore -->
 !!! tip "Where is the **actual** API documentation?"